Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Conclusions and discussions

-Significant advancements in the detection of GWs and the imaging of black holes signify that we are entering an unprecedented era for testing the physics of strong gravitational fields.
-The formation of a black hole shadow is fundamentally due to the deflection of light in an intense gravitational field, and its image can provide crucial insights into the geometry of spacetime.
-Research on black hole shadows across different types of black holes is a rapidly developing field that not only elucidates black hole properties but also offers potential tests for modified gravity theories.
-The Konoplya-Zhidenko rotational non-Kerr spacetime has some non-negligible deviations from the Kerr spacetime, and the quasi-periodic oscillations and the constraints of iron lines also support that a real astrophysical black hole can be described by the Konoplya-Zhidenko rotational non-Kerr metric.
-In this paper, we investigate the shadow and optical observed properties of a Konoplya-Zhidenko rotating non-Kerr metric black hole to explore the observed differences between different parameters.
-As an initial step, we investigate the dynamics of photons in the vicinity of Konoplya-Zhidenko rotational non-Kerr black hole and constrain the relevant parameters of this spacetime based on astronomical observations of M87* and Sgr A*.
 To acquire the observational image of the black hole from the perspective of a ZAMO, we propose positioning an optically and geometrically thin accretion disk on the equatorial plane of the black hole, serving as the sole background light source.
 We extend the classical accretion disk model to a scenario in which the innermost region of the accretion disk extends to the event horizon of the black hole.
 Furthermore, the accretion materials consist of electrically neutral plasma, and their motion within the accretion disk is categorized into two types based on the ISCO.
 Specifically, the ISCO delineates the boundary beyond which the emission spectrum from accretion disks will exhibit stable circular orbits.
 Within this boundary, however, material is subject to critical plunging orbits.
-Using fisheye camera ray-tracing techniques, we conducted a detailed analysis of the image of a thin accretion disk surrounding a Konoplya-Zhidenko rotating non-Kerr black hole, where the motion of the accretion disk in two ways, i.e., prograde and retrograd.
+Using fisheye camera ray-tracing techniques, we conducted a detailed analysis of the image of a thin accretion disk surrounding a Konoplya-Zhidenko rotating non-Kerr black hole, where the motion of the accretion disk in two ways, i.e., prograde and retrograde.